-- 5.1 Members site visits shall only be held where the proposals are of such a nature that the Committee is confident that the value added by such a visit justifies the delay in the processing of the planning application. - 5.2 Attendance at site visits is generally by invitation only the prime purpose being for Council members themselves to fully understand the material planning considerations to be taken into account in determining the planning application. - 5.3 All site visits should be carried out in accordance with the Council's rules relating to site visits set out at Appendix 2.
+- 5.1 Collective/accompanied Members site visits shall only be held where the proposals are of such a nature that the Committee is confident that the value added by such a visit justifies the delay in the processing of the planning application. - 5.2 Attendance at site visits is generally by invitation only the prime purpose being for Council members themselves to fully understand the material planning considerations to be taken into account in determining the planning application. - 5.3 All site visits should be carried out in accordance with the Council's rules relating to site visits set out at Appendix 2. - 5.4 Individual site visits should be carried out in accordance with current PAS "Probity in Planning" guidance.